ng3l0/NormWearMDP/README.md

 ## 📝 Citation

-If you find Chronos models useful for your research, please consider citing the associated [paper]([https://arxiv.org/abs/2403.07815](https://TBD)):
+If you find NormWear model useful for your research, please consider citing the associated [paper]([https://arxiv.org/abs/2403.07815](https://TBD)):

 ```
 @misc{tbd,